Laur kingdom: Location

-The kingdom was bounded by the Brahmaputra river in the west, the Jaintia Kingdom in the east, Kamarupa in the north and Brahmanbaria in the south.
 It is considered that in the 7th century, the kingdom consisted of the modern-day Sunamganj District as well as parts of Habiganj and Mymensingh.

 History

 Before the establishment of the Laur Kingdom, the area was a part of Jaintia in the greater Kamarupa Kingdom.
 When Guhak ascended the Jaintia throne, he married a princess from Kamarupa.
 Guhak split the Jaintia Kingdom into three for his three sons.
 He gave his eldest son, Jayantak, the northern hills which remained known as the Jaintia Kingdom.
 He gave his second son, Gurak, the southern plains which would be named Gour Kingdom, and he gave his third son, Ladduk, the western plains which would become the Laur Kingdom.

-In 640, the Raja of Tripura Dharma Fa planned a ceremony and invited five Brahmans from Etawah, Mithila and Kannauj.
+In 640, the Raja of Tripura Dharma Fa planned a ceremony and invited five Brahmans from Kannauj.
 Keshab Misra, a Brahman from Kannauj, migrated to Laur where he established a Hindu kingdom.

 In the late thirteenth century, Laur faced a number of attacks from the neighbouring kingdom of Gour ruled by the Hindu king Gour Govinda.

 A later Raja of Laur, Ramnath (descendant of Keshab Misra), had three sons with only one remaining in central Laur.
 Ramnath's second son, Durbar Singh became a Muslim and changed his name to Durbar Khan.
 Khan migrated to Jagannathpur to build his own palace.
 He later seized his youngest brother, Gobind Singh's, territory in Baniachong.

 After the death of Laur Raja Durbar Khan, his younger brother Gobind Singh took over his land.
 Durbar Khan's sons then informed the Nawab of Bengal of this incident.
 Gobind was summoned to Delhi for a short time where he also accepted Islam.
 He changed his name to Habib Khan.
 As a reward, he regained Laur in 1566 but as a feudal ruler.
 Laur lost its independence and became a mahal/mahallah of the Sylhet Sarkar in the Bengal Subah of the Mughal Empire.
 Habib's grandson was Majlis Alam Khan, the father of Anwar Khan.

 A later zamindar of Laur, Abid Reza left Laur to establish Baniachong in the early eighteenth century, which would become the largest village in the world.
 Many followed Reza to Baniachong after Laur was burnt by the Khasi in 1744.
 The Nawab of Bengal Alivardi Khan is said to have granted 48 large boats to the Baniachong zamindars.
 A short while after, Reza built a fort in Laur which remains as ruins today.
 His son, Umed Reza, excavated much of Baniachong during his zamindari.
 Both Rezas were feudal under the Amils or Faujdars of Sylhet.